Sleep Study Cost

 How much does a sleep study cost?

-Sleep Study costs vary widely by location and provider.
+Sleep Study costs vary widely by location, provider, setting, and billing details.
 Typical prices range from $500-$3,000.
-Cash prices are often 50-80% less than insurance rates.
-Use Loa to compare prices from hospitals near you.
+Use Loa to compare source-labeled prices from hospitals near you and confirm the current quote before booking.

 How much does a sleep study cost without insurance?